websanco/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-page-fragments/adding-configuration-options-to-fragments.md

   Available since Liferay DXP 7.2 SP1.
 ```

-You can add configurable options to your Fragments (checkboxes, selectors, etc.) that you can access through the Fragment's Configuration Menu when it's added to a page.
-Defining configuration options for a Fragment gives it more flexibility, reducing the number of Fragments you must maintain.
-For example, instead of having one Fragment that has a heading with style A and another Fragment that has a heading with style B, you can just create one Fragment that has a configurable style for the heading with options for style A and B. Here you'll learn how to add configuration options to a Fragment:
+Configurable options help make your Fragments flexible, so you don't have to maintain many similar Fragments.
+For example, instead of having one Fragment that has a heading with style A and another Fragment that has a heading with style B, you can create one Fragment that has a configurable style for the heading with options for style A and B.
+ Here you'll learn how to add configuration options to a Fragment:

 1. [Deploy a Configurable Fragment](#deploy-a-configurable-fragment)
 1. [Modify the Configuration](#modify-the-configuration)